Movement System Guide

 Follow a sequence of waypoints.5.
 Oscillation

 Back-and-forth movement patterns.6.
-AI Pathfinding
+AI Target Seeking

 Slippery surface physics with gradual acceleration and inertia.8.
 Projectile Movement